eocello10/shopping-cart-project/README.md

 print("Selected Product: " + matching_product["name"] + " " + str(matching_product ["price"]))
 - At a certain point you will need to remove this as we do not want to print out the select product each time.
 Rather we need to see this as part of the receipt
+-To format price use the code: '${:,.2f}'.format and this will format any of your prices to two decimals

 -Thus, we can move our loop to the display section of our code and create a for Selected_ID in selected_ids: the nthe loop
     -Create a loop to allow for multiple product IDs to be entered.
 Must create a break which allows for the loop to end.
 In our case, use an if statement that if selected_ID = "Done":